 Why the Dividend Payout Ratio Is Important

-Dividend Investors focus on the Dividend Payout Ratio, because it indicates a company’s ability to continue paying dividends, and the likelihood that a company will be able to increase its dividend in the future (dividend growth).
-The DPR can help to determine (1) if a company is paying all of its earnings to shareholders, (2) leveraging to continue paying its dividends, or (3) leaving extra cash flow for future expansion and operating expense.
-Conversely it can also indicate a company that may cut its dividend, especially if its DPR is over 100%.
+Dividend Investors focus on the dividend payout ratio because it indicates a company’s ability to continue paying dividends, and the likelihood that a company will be able to increase its dividend in the future (dividend growth).
+The dividend payout ratio can help to determine (1) if a company is paying all of its earnings to shareholders, (2) leveraging to continue paying its dividends, or (3) leaving extra cash flow for future expansion and operating expense.
+Conversely, it can also indicate a company that may cut its dividend, especially if its DPR is over 100%.
 That would indicate a company that pays out more in dividends than it earns.

 A Good Dividend Payout Ratio = Good Management